sudarshan-uprety/Ecommerce-Django/README.md

 To run this project on your local machine, please follow the steps given below:

-    Clone this repository to your local machine using the command: git clone <repository url>
+    Clone this repository to your local machine using the command: git clone https://github.com/sudarshan-uprety/Ecommerce-Django.git

     Navigate to the project directory using the command: cd <project directory>